apyneni1/eportfolio/index.md

 ### Enhancement One: Software Design and Engineering
-Enhanced the “Wellness Tracker” Android mobile application for better software design and engineering practices.
-The enhancements included avoiding the duplicate usernames and increase the password criteria etc. Full write-up on the code enhancement can be accessed by [clicking here](https://github.com/apyneni1/eportfolio/blob/c70ee92988776833762da71fe52d827f55c3b973/3.2%20Milestone%20Two%20Narrative.docx).
+"Wellness Tracker" is an Android mobile application designed intutively for consumers to track daily weight and manage weight loss goals.
+Enhanced this app to improve the software design and engineering practices such as avoiding the duplicate usernames and increase the password criteria etc. Full write-up on the enhancements made can be accessed by [clicking here](https://github.com/apyneni1/eportfolio/blob/c70ee92988776833762da71fe52d827f55c3b973/3.2%20Milestone%20Two%20Narrative.docx).

 Following are the code enhancement snippets and full code can be downloaded by [clicking here](https://github.com/apyneni1/eportfolio/blob/c70ee92988776833762da71fe52d827f55c3b973/3.2%20Milestone%20Two%20Narrative.docx).
+You need to install Android Studio software to execute the application code.

 **Code from MainActivity class**
 ```